• Skip to main content

 Dorsal Incision

-After the skin, the next layer is fascia.
-Beneath that is a layer of muscles of dorsal aspect.
+After the skin, the next layer is the fascia.
+Beneath that is a layer of muscles of the dorsal aspect.
 Interval for approaching the bone is developed between the extensor digitorum communis muscle and the extensor carpi radialis brevis, with each being retracted to the ulnar and radial sides.

 Layer by layer dissection of tissues of forearm

-Layer by layer dissection of tissues of the forearm
+Layer-by-layer dissection of tissues of the forearm

 Exposure of radial bone